Spaces#

 Render target space and Viewport#

 After the perspective division, all vertices are in NDC space, and if we only consider the first two NDC coordinates, we also have their 2D representations.
-Although, we are in a normalized 2D space (the \([-1,1]\times [-1,1]\) front face of the NDC box) and we need to map it onto the render target in order for the rasterizer to determine the pixels covered by the primitives at specific render target positions, typically the centers of the texels.
+Although, we are in a normalized 2D space (the

 The rasterizer automatically transforms the vertices from NDC space to render target space by using the viewport information we set with ID3D12GraphicsCommandList::RSSetViewports.
 Once in render target space, it can generate pixels covered by primitives.
-However, if the render target coordinates of a pixel fall outside the specified render target size, the pixel will be discarded and won’t be processed by any subsequent stage of the pipeline.
+However, if the render target coordinates of a pixel fall outside the specified render target size, the pixel will be discarded and wonβt be processed by any subsequent stage of the pipeline.

 In Hello Window, we briefly mentioned that a viewport can be seen as a rectangular region within the back buffer space where rendering operations take place.
 Now, we can be more specific in stating that a viewport is a structure that holds the necessary information for the rasterizer to construct a matrix that transforms vertices from NDC space to a specific rectangle within the render target space.
 In other words, it defines the mapping of the projection window onto a selected area of the render target.

-Since we might find it useful in the future, let’s see how we can manually build this matrix to go from NDC space to render target space from the viewport information.
-Suppose we want to draw on a selected \(w\times h\) rectangle within the render target (that is, we want to map the front face of the NDC box onto a rectangular area of the back buffer).
-This means that we want to map the following NDC ranges
+Since we might find it useful in the future, letβs see how we can manually build this matrix to go from NDC space to render target space from the viewport information.
+Suppose we want to draw on a selected

 to the following render target ranges

-As for the z-coordinate, we only need to scale \([0, 1]\) by \((z_{max}-z_{min})\) to get \([0,\ (z_{max}-z_{min})]\), and then add \(z_{min}\) to get \([z_{min},\ z_{max}]\).
+As for the z-coordinate, we only need to scale

-Now, we can derive our render target coordinates \((x_r, y_r, z_r)\) with respect to the NDC ones as follows.
+Now, we can derive our render target coordinates

 Note

 If the resulting render target coordinates fall outside the render target size, then the corresponding pixel generated by the rasterizer will be discarded.
-That is, it won’t be processed by subsequent stages of the pipeline.
+That is, it wonβt be processed by subsequent stages of the pipeline.

 In matrix form this becomes

-Although, most of the time, we don’t want to rescale the NDC z-coordinate, so we have \(z_{min}=0\) and \(z_{max}=1\), and thus \(z_r=z_{ndc}\)
+Although, most of the time, we donβt want to rescale the NDC z-coordinate, so we have

 Tip